-SECTION 6-305.
+SECTION 6-307.
 APPOINTMENT OF SPECIAL REPRESENTATIVE.
-In connection with a nonjudicial settlement, the Court may appoint a special representative to represent the interests of designated parties.
+In connection with a nonjudicial settlement, the Court may appoint a special representative to represent the interests of and approve a settlement on behalf of designated persons.
 If not precluded by conflict of interest, a special representative may be appointed to represent several persons or interests.
 In approving a settlement, a special representative may consider general family benefit.
+As a condition for approval, a special representative may require that those represented receive a benefit.